bulletmark/pinstall/README.md

 2. `pinstall venv -P 3.7` will create a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).
+Note that python minor version updates are always backwards compatible.

-Note if you don't use `pinstall pyenv` to update your `pyenv` versions and always only manage them via `pyenv` directly then `pinstall venv -P 3.7` will still work but in this case `pyenv` simply dereferences 3.7 to 3.7.4 immediately to create the virtual enviroment, i.e. the same as if you typed `pinstall venv -P 3.7.4` explicitly.
+Note that whenever you run `pinstall venv` and specify a `-P/--pyenv` version then pinstall will always first silently update the pyenv links implicitly to ensure the latest major version links are correct before creating your new virtual environment.

 ## Installation